Klipper3d/klipper/README.md

 * There is no specific error for a disconnected thermocouple however the printer will shut down if a thermocouple is not attached (this triggers a temperature out of range error).
+* The included
+printer.cfg changes the origin (0,0) to be in the left front of the build plate to be consistent with other cartesian printers.
+Keeping the original Replicator origin (which resembles a delta printer) requires updating position_min, position_max, position_endstop, and bed_screws values for the x and y axix
 * Please watch or star this repo if you are interested.
 The more people that use this the better the chances of getting it included upstream.
 Feel free to file issues in this repo for questions or